dp0s/Dpowers/docs/reference/powerclasses.rst

 .. topic:: Examples

     - :ref:`quickstart:Click on a window to paste its properties to the clipboard`
+    - :ref:`quickstart:Launch the browser and simultaneously redirect key presses`

 .. autoclass:: Dpowers.Win
     :exclude-members: Search